The iron lung was large, cumbersome and very expensive, but it saved the lives of thousands of polio victims.

 Drinker and Harvard University felt that the Emerson respirator was too similar to the original and sued Emerson for infringing on their patents.
 In court, Emerson's lawyers demonstrated that all the technologies used by Drinker already existed and so could not be patented.

 Emerson won the case and all the patents were declared invalid.
 The judge also agreed with Emerson that a technology that saved lives should be shared by everyone.

 A few years later, the Both Respirator was born of necessity.
 When a polio epidemic broke out in Australia in 1937, the cost of buying and transporting Drinker Respirators all the way from America was so high that the South Australian Health Department asked biomedical engineer Edward Both to come up with a cheaper alternative.

 The Both respirator was made of plywood.
-It was not only cheap, it was easier to construct and transport.
+It was not only cheap, but also easier to construct and transport.
 In some cases, the Both was in use within one hour of production.
-Lord Nuffield was so impressed with the Both design that he had around 1700 machines built at his car manufacturing plant in the UK and donated them to hospitals around the world.
+Lord Nuffield was so impressed with the Both design that he had around 1,700 machines built at his car manufacturing plant in the UK and donated them to hospitals around the world.

 How did the iron lung work?

 The respirator worked by pushing air into the lungs by method of artificial respiration called External Negative Pressure Ventilation (ENPV).